 Infertility in women is not being able to conceive after a year of regular, unprotected sex.
 It may be due to male or female factors or both.
 Sometimes, the cause is in both partners or may not be known.

 Pregnancy has many steps.
 First, a healthy egg must be released from a woman’s ovaries and travel to the fallopian tube.
 There, a man’s sperm fertilizes it.
 If fertilization happens, the fertilized egg moves down the tube to the uterus.
 The embryo attaches to the uterine wall.
 This starts the 38 to 40 week journey from embryo to fetus to baby.
-Problems can happen at anytime during this process.
+Female infertility is caused by any problems that happen during this process.

 Copyright © Nucleus Medical Media, Inc.